 As a result, the Yosemite Slough Restoration plan was developed in accordance to the General Plan.
 It offers the most comprehensive recreational, educational and clean up opportunities for this area.
-The restoration of Yosemite Slough will create the largest contiguous wetland area in the County of San Francisco.
+The restoration of the park land along Yosemite Slough will create the largest contiguous wetland area in the County of San Francisco.
 The project will help restore essential wildlife habitat, improve water quality, and prevent erosion along the shoreline of the City of San Francisco—an area of the bay where tidal wetlands have been most impacted and suffered the greatest loss due to urbanization.
 The Yosemite Slough Restoration project will also be accessible to visitors and will serve Bayview Hunters Point, a community that has been unfairly impacted by environmental degradation.

 We cultivate stewardship of state parks by hosting and funding a range of volunteer and educational programs aimed to support state parks.

 We give direct support to state parks by offering a series of competitive grants to state park units, qualified nonprofits, government entities, and partners of state parks.